 Slips, trips and falls

 Slips, trips and falls can happen in any workplace.
-Find out what causes a slip or trip and what you can do to stop these incidents occurring.
+Find out what causes them and how you can prevent them.

 This outlines the risk management process for the identification, assessment, control, monitor and review of slips, trips and falls risks at your workplace.